passuied/docs/daprdocs/content/en/operations/configuration/environment-variables-secrets.md

 weight: 7500
 description: "Inject Environment Variables from Kubernetes Secrets into Dapr sidecar"
 ---
-In special cases, Dapr sidecar needs an environment variable injected into it.
-This use case may be required by a Component, a 3rd party library, or a module that uses environment variables to configure the said Component or customize its behavior.
+In special cases, the Dapr sidecar needs an environment variable injected into it.
+This use case may be required by a component, a 3rd party library, or a module that uses environment variables to configure the said component or customize its behavior.
 This can be useful for both production and non-production environments.

 ## Overview
-In Dapr 1.15 the new annotation was introduced, `dapr.io/env-from-secret`, similarly to `dapr.io/env`, see [here]({{<ref arguments-annotations-overview>}}).
+In Dapr 1.15, the new `dapr.io/env-from-secret` annotation was introduced, [similar to `dapr.io/env`]({{< ref arguments-annotations-overview >}}).
-This annotation allows users to inject an environment variable with a value from a Secret, into the Dapr sidecar.
+With this annotation, you can inject an environment variable into the Dapr sidecar, with a value from a secret.

 ### Annotation format
 The values of this annotation are formatted like so:

 - Single key secret: `<ENV_VAR_NAME>=<SECRET_NAME>`
-- Multi key-value secret: `<ENV_VAR_NAME>=<SECRET_NAME>:<SECRET_KEY>`
+- Multi key/value secret: `<ENV_VAR_NAME>=<SECRET_NAME>:<SECRET_KEY>`

-`<ENV_VAR_NAME>` is required to follow the `C_IDENTIFIER` format and captured by the following regex: `[A-Za-z_][A-Za-z0-9_]*`<br/>
+`<ENV_VAR_NAME>` is required to follow the `C_IDENTIFIER` format and captured by the `[A-Za-z_][A-Za-z0-9_]*` regex:
 - Must start with a letter or underscore
-- The rest of the identifier to contain letters, digits, or underscores
+- The rest of the identifier contains letters, digits, or underscores

-Due to the restriction of the `secretKeyRef`, `name` field is required, so both `name` and `key` must be set (read more [here](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#environment-variables), in section "env.valueFrom.secretKeyRef.name")<br/>
+The `name` field is required due to the restriction of the `secretKeyRef`, so both `name` and `key` must be set.
+[Learn more from the "env.valueFrom.secretKeyRef.name" section in this Kubernetes documentation.](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#environment-variables)
-In this case, Dapr will set both to the same value.
+In this case, Dapr sets both to the same value.

 ## Configuring single key secret environment variable
-Example:<br/>
-Add the `dapr.io/env-from-secret` annotation to Deployment
+In the following example, the `dapr.io/env-from-secret` annotation is added to the Deployment.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment